w-okada/flect-chime-sdk-demo/README.md

 ```

 ## Build frontend
-Note: frontend is depricated.
-Please use fontend2
+Note: frontend and fontend2 are depricated.
+Please use frontend3

 ### (1) build
 when you run `npm run build`, you get the information of backend